 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- A surname index of the 1881 Census of the Huntingdon Registration District, in which Upwood was enumerated (RG11/1600, Folios 148a - 155b), and which took place on 3rd April 1881, is available as fiche set C3 from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the Huntingdon Registration District, in which Upwood was enumerated (RG11/1600, Folios 148a - 155b), and which took place on 3rd April 1881, is available as fiche set C3 from the Cambridgeshire and Huntingdonshire FHS.

-- A full transcription of the 1891 Census of Ramsey Registration District (RG12/1234) in which Upwood was enumerated, and which took place on 5th April 1891, is available from the Huntingdonshire FHS as fiche set C6.
+- A full transcription of the 1891 Census of Ramsey Registration District (RG12/1234) in which Upwood was enumerated, and which took place on 5th April 1891, is available from the Cambridgeshire and Huntingdonshire FHS as fiche set C6.

 - The church of St Peter consists of a chancel, nave, north chapel, north aisle, south aisle and west tower.
 The walls are of rubble with stone dressings, those of the chancel patched with brick work, and the roofs are covered with lead.